JamieVaughn/mtg/README.md

 ## Experiments with various modern, lightweight, templating libraries to render Magic the Gathering cards

 This project is a way to take inventory of the best, lightweight, web templating tools available today.
 I'm ignoring the larger frameworks like React, Vue, Angular.
 I'm only considering small (<1.4MB), client-side packages that are concerned with templating and hydrating the DOM with data and have a minimal event handling integration.
-I also avoided libraries with any kind of build step or compilation step (with the exception of MoonJS - since its complier was so small).
+I also avoided libraries with any kind of build step or compilation step (Some of these could use babel + JSX, but I didn't use that for this project).

 In 2018 - 2019, I used Handlebars to create a customer support application embedded in Zendesk that accepted a search query and would GET customer profiles from a database as a reference for an agent fielding support calls.
 Some buttons could POST small updates to the customer profile as well.
 It worked fine, but I soon regretted the Handlebars choice as I learned about the emerging templating tools building on the tagged template string concept that would have been a better fit for the task... and in a smaller bundle size to boot!